-Subject to continued provision of funding through the City's Long-term Finanical Plan and annual budget consideration by City of Wanneroo Council, the Plan's aspiration is to deliver an estimated total of 46km of new & upgraded pathways and 40km of shared pathway line marking from 2022/23 to 2025/26.
+Subject to continued provision of funding through the City's Long-term Financial Plan and annual budget consideration by Council, the Plan's aspiration is to deliver an estimated total of 46km of new and upgraded pathways and 40km of shared pathway line marking from 2022/23 to 2025/26.
 An overview map of proposed infrastructure extracted from the Plan is shown in Attachment 2.